-Plaintiffs also claim that they are entitled to coverage under the policy's civil authority provision.
+Chelsea also claims that it is entitled to coverage under the policy's civil authority provision.
 Resp. at 21.
 Coverage for business income and extra expense is expanded under a civil authority provision:

 When a Covered Cause of Loss causes damage to property other than Covered Property at a "premises", we will pay for the actual loss of "Business Income" and necessary Extra Expense you sustain caused by action of civil authority that prohibits access to the "premises", provided that both of the following apply: